 Kenai (RM 14) River

-Older technology used at River Mile 9, dual-beam and split-beam sonar, differentiated larger king salmon from other smaller species of salmon (primarily sockeye) based on the acoustic size of the fish (also known as target strength).
+Older technology used at RM 9 (dual-beam and split-beam sonar) differentiated larger king salmon from other smaller species of salmon (primarily sockeye) based on the acoustic size of the fish (also known as target strength).
 ADF&G determined that the target strength produced by these technologies was a poor indicator of fish size and resulted in overestimation of passage during periods of low king salmon abundance.
 Newer multi-beam technology (DIDSON and ARIS) provides a more accurate estimate of fish size than did the dual-beam or split-beam technologies.
 Estimates of fish size using DIDSON and ARIS are generated by measuring video-like images of fish as they swim in front of the sonar.

-In addition to the ARIS-based sonar passage estimates generated by the River Mile 14 project, ADF&G will use three non-sonar indicators of king salmon abundance.
-This includes sport fishery catch rates, inriver gillnet catch rates (from River Mile 9) and, during the late run, commercial harvest.
+In addition to the ARIS-based sonar passage estimates generated by the RM 14 project, ADF&G uses three non-sonar indicators of king salmon abundance.
+These include sport fishery catch rates, inriver gillnet catch rates (from RM 9) and, during the late run, commercial harvest.

 To find out more about estimates and indicators and how ADF&G reports them, go to Other Tools.